Memory foam mattress toppers last between 3-5 years. It depends on the quality of materials used, memory foam type, shipping logistics, and more.

-Meanwhile, a dual-layer memory foam mattress topper has two layers: one being the memory foam layer and one being a fiberfill one.
+Meanwhile, a dual-layer memory foam mattress topper has two layers: the memory foam layer and the fiberfill one.
 Some manufacturers join the two: one side is gel-infused memory foam, and the other is the fiberfill one.

 All types of memory foam use memory foam as the comfort layer (the side you lie down on), so their longevity would be uniform even with their own unique features.